 - And what’s your favourite post-workout meal?

-- Prepare the red lentils according to package instructions ( or just add 1 part red lentils to 3 parts of water with a little salt in a pot.
+If using dried red lentils then prepare according to package instructions (or just add 1 part red lentils to 1.5 parts of water with a little salt in a pot.
 Bring it to a boil and then let the lentils simmer for about 12-15 minutes depending on how soft you like them.
 Season with a little more salt, when the lentils are cooked.
-Alternatively you can cook them in veggie stock for extra flavour).
+Alternatively you can cook them in veggie broth for extra flavour).

 - Meanwhile cut the shallots and bell pepper.
-Also grate the clove of garlic.
+Also grate the garlic.

-- Get a big bowl and throw in all the ingredients, including the lentils.
+Get a big bowl and throw in all the ingredients, including the lentils and beans.

-- Finally add the tomato sauce, do a taste test and, if necessary, season one last time with salt and pepper.
+- Finally, if using, add the tomato sauce (as much as you like), give it a stir, do a taste test and, if necessary, season one last time with salt and pepper.